Skip to Main Content

 The physical space at Meadowsweet does a specific kind of work.
 The glass-fronted façade pulls daylight into the room and gives the street-facing tables a connection to the neighbourhood that fully enclosed restaurants cannot replicate.
 The whitewashed brick walls and original mosaic-tiled floors are pre-existing architectural features rather than installed atmosphere, which matters in Williamsburg, where the line between authentic industrial character and constructed approximation of it is a long-running neighbourhood argument.

 The result is a room that reads as lively without being loud, and sociable without demanding performance from its diners.
 Reviews consistently note the energy as high but not oppressive, the service as genuinely friendly rather than professionally calibrated.
-For a $$$$ price-point room in Brooklyn, that combination of warmth and technical discipline in both kitchen and front-of-house is the thing regulars are actually paying for.
+For a $$$ price-point room in Brooklyn, that combination of warmth and technical discipline in both kitchen and front-of-house is the thing regulars are actually paying for.
 It positions Meadowsweet closer to the neighbourhood anchor restaurants of lower Manhattan, like Dagon or Theodora, than to the destination-dining circuit at places such as Alinea in Chicago, The French Laundry in Napa, or Lazy Bear in San Francisco, which occupy an entirely different tier of formality and occasion weight.
 The comparison is not a criticism; it clarifies what Meadowsweet is for.
-It is not a once-a-year restaurant.
-It is a several-times-a-year one, which is a harder thing to sustain.
+It is a several-times-a-year restaurant, which is a harder thing to sustain.

 Planning Your Visit